HealthITAU/TED/README.md

 ## Features

 - Display images and text on the desktop
 - Ability to specify different images based on perceived desktop luminance.
+Font color also adjusts between black or white based on perceived desktop luminance.
 - Substitute system values in the text with special tokens
 - DPi Aware
 - Customizable with a variety of commandline switches